BhumikaSasmal/Mini-RAG-System/outputs/retrieval_test_results.md

 # Retrieval Test Results
-NOTE: -1 Page number here refers to None.
+NOTE: -1 Page number here refers to None and is valid only for .txt files.
 It has been set to -1 to ensure ChromaDB can work safely.
 ## Query

 What is the purpose of a sample policy?